bkazemivash/WMarko/README.md

 # WMarko
-A digital image watermarking framework
+A digital image watermarking framework based on different wavelet transforms and meta-heuristic optimization algorithms.